-Our favourite has to be one of the two buildings that comprise the Hotel Porto Loutro; the building on the beach is the original and it shares with its recent partner which is perched just on the hill, a collection of light, bright, airy, simple and uncluttered rooms.
-All have balconies with great views worth travelling for.
+- Our favorite has to be one of the two buildings that comprise the Hotel Porto Loutro; the building on the beach (Porto Loutro on the Beach) is the original and it shares with its recent partner which is perched just on the hill (Porto Loutro on the Hill), a collection of light, bright, airy, simple and uncluttered rooms.
+All have balconies with great views worth traveling for.
 Both have a bar with breakfast served in wonderful day-welcoming settings.

-Hotel Loutro Bay & Despoina's Suites, a small family run hotel with a very generous hospitality, recently renovated rooms, a one-minute walk from the beach, cafes and restaurants, wondrous sea and mountain views, endless choice of walks and climbs.
+- Hotel Loutro Bay & Despoina's Suites, a small family-run hotel with very generous hospitality, recently renovated rooms, a one-minute walk from the beach, cafes and restaurants, wondrous sea and mountain views, endless choice of walks and climbs.